KirstieJane/STEMMRoleModels/CONTRIBUTING.md

 * [![Help Wanted](https://img.shields.io/badge/-help%20wanted-159818.svg)][link_helpwanted] These issues contain a task that a member of the team has determined we need additional help with.

-    If you have particular skills then consider reading through these issues these are a great place to offer them.
+    If you have particular skills then consider reading through these issues as they are a great place to offer your expertise.

     If you aren't sure what to offer, you could also recommend issues to your friends/colleagues who may be able to help.